dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-23-deployment-slots.md

     Applied configuration settings from slot 'Production' to a site with deployment id '{succeeding-deployment}' in slot 'staging'
     ```

-    These log entries, read from bottom to top, would be typical of a successful manual swap and auto-swap.
-For preview swaps, only the first entry is expected.
+    Read from bottom to top, these log entries are expected from successful swaps and auto-swaps.
+For preview swaps, only the first\bottom entry is expected.

     The process starts by applying the values in <code>--settings</code> from production to the _succeeding deployment_ in staging.

-    Prior to the swap, it reports that the _succeeding deployment_ is in staging, while the _preceeding deployment_ is in production.
+    From '<code>Initial state</code>', it reports that the _succeeding deployment_ is in staging, while the _preceeding deployment_ is in production.

-    The process then warms the _succeeding deployment_ and then the swap occurs.
+    The process then '<code>Finished warming</code>' the _succeeding deployment_ and then the swap occurs.

-    When concluded, it reports that the _succeeding deployment_ is in production and the _preceeding deployment_ is in staging.
+    When concluded, it reports '<code>Finished swapping site</code>' and the _succeeding deployment_ is in production and the _preceeding deployment_ is in staging.

 ## **Clean up**

-1. Delete all resources created in the group, including the web app and app service.

-    ```shell
-    az group delete --yes
-    ```
+{% include az-cli/999-cleanup.md %}
     >To delete the autoscaling.
     >```
     >az monitor autoscale delete --name $autoscalename